Mohitkumar-datanalyst/PowerBI-Pizza-Sales-Dashboard/README.md

 - What is the total revenue and total number of orders?
 - Which pizza categories generate the highest sales?
 - What are the top 5 best-selling pizzas?
+- What are the bottom 5 worst-selling pizzas?
 - Which days and months have peak order volumes?
 - How does pizza size impact total revenue?